 If I ask you to close your eyes and imagine a carpenter, you’ll probably see a man with a hammer or a nice serrated saw.
 For a plumber, water pump pliers would come to mind.

-Last year, scientists discovered tools in Kenya that appear to be 3.3 million years old.
-It’s very special because the oldest human is approximately 2.8 million years old.
-This indicates that tools were already made by the predecessor of homo sapiens, maybe even Lucy herself, who lived in Africa about 4 million years ago.
+In Kenya last year, scientists discovered tools that appear to be 3.3 million years old.
+Very unusual because the oldest human is about 2.8 million years old.
+This now shows that these tools were already made by the predecessor of humans, perhaps Lucy herself, who must have lived in Africa about 4 million years ago.

 Since prehistoric times, tools have been very interesting.
 However, these days organisations seem to think that as long as the right tools are used, a project management office (PMO) can be an added value to an organisation.
 An clerical worker can then operate the tool, and the PMO is ready.
 Now, all projects will run smoothly!

 The solution is a well-designed PMO

 During my work at MOJEO, I encounter this thought almost everywhere.
 When setting up a PMO, the first question is almost always, what PMO tool are we going to use?
 It can be very convenient to make a tool available to a PMO.
 But without an understanding of how projects are run within an organization, what maturity level the organization has in terms of managing projects, what bottlenecks are specific to an organization, where the quick wins are, what processes are critical, and what an organization's mid-term strategy is, tools won't be able to help you make the desired improvement.